brendanhasz/probflow/docs/index.rst

     model = pf.LinearRegression(x.shape[1])
     model.fit(x, y)

-And the multi-layer Bayesian neural net could have been made even more easily by using ProbFlow's ready-made :class:`DenseRegression <probflow.applications.DenseRegression>` model:
+And a multi-layer Bayesian neural net can be made easily using ProbFlow's ready-made :class:`DenseRegression <probflow.applications.DenseRegression>` model:

 .. code-block:: python3

     model = pf.DenseRegression([x.shape[1], 128, 64, 1])
     model.fit(x, y)

-Using parameters and distributions as simple building blocks, ProbFlow allows for the painless creation of more complicated Bayesian models like :ref:`generalized linear models <example_glm>`, :ref:`neural matrix factorization <example_nmf>` models, and :ref:`Gaussian mixture models <example_gmm>`.
-Take a look at the :ref:`examples` section and the :ref:`user_guide` for more!
+Using parameters and distributions as simple building blocks, ProbFlow allows for the painless creation of more complicated Bayesian models like :doc:`generalized linear models <example_glm>`, :doc:`deep time-to-event models <example_time_to_event>`, :doc:`neural matrix factorization <example_nmf>` models, and :doc:`Gaussian mixture models <example_gmm>`.
+Take a look at the :doc:`examples` and the :doc:`user_guide` for more!

 Installation